What to do in Guayaquil, Ecuador?

 12) Watch the Monumental Fountains of Dancing Waters

-This dancing fountain display is a really impressive attraction in Guayaquil.
+This dancing fountain display is an awe-inspiring attraction in Guayaquil.
 The fountains blast up 40 meters (131 feet) high in the air.
-Although the fountains are on in the day, it’s most special to visit them in the early evening.
+Although the fountains are on during the day, it’s most special to visit them in the early evening.

 When night falls in Guayaquil the fountains light up and become choreographed to music.
-It’s really quite the spectacle and much more impressive than we had envisioned.
+It’s really quite the spectacle and more impressive than we had envisioned.
 The music ranges from Italian opera to local tunes specific to Guayaquil.

 There’s a platform adjacent to the fountains for an up-close view.
 Yet we recommend watching them from the Malecón El Salado on the opposite side of the river.
 There’s a snack bar selling beers, empanadas, and more.
-And the tables set-up on the upper level makes for an inviting place to sit back with a cerveza and enjoy the show.
+And the tables set up on the upper level make for an inviting place to sit back with a cerveza and enjoy the show.

 If you’re in Guayaquil on a weekend evening, don’t miss seeing the Monumental Fountain of Dancing Waters come to life.

 13) Eat Cangrejo Criolle – That’s Crab!

 If you only have one dinner planned while passing through Guayaquil, make it one of the city’s most iconic dishes: cangrejo criollo, or creole crab!
 The experience of eating cangrejo criollo is really one of the best things to do in Guayaquil.
 And it is an experience!

 These red mangrove crabs are a local favorite in Guayaquil.
 After the crabs are boiled, it’s upon you to do the rest of the work.
 That’s half the fun!